From Gangs of New York (2002) To Phantom Thread (2017), here’s my ranking of the best Daniel Day Lewis movies.

 Nicolas Hytner’s The Crucible is based on Arthur Miller’s play about Salem witch trials (in 1692).
 Miller wrote the play in 1953 to run the parallels between witch trials and overzealous Senator Joe McCarthy’s House Un-American Activities Committee hearings.
 Regrettably, the film adaptation is not as great as the text.
 Yet, the film engrosses us throughout, thanks to incendiary performances from the top class cast.
 Daniel Day-Lewis plays the role of a farmer named John Proctor living with sickly wife Elizabeth.
 John’s life is uprooted when he succumbs to the carnal desires of 17-year old Abigail (Winona Ryder).
 In a fit of rage, Abigail starts up a frenzy of false accusations citing Elizabeth as devil worshipper.

 Day-Lewis lived in the set’s replica of a village.
 He stayed there without electricity or running water.
-Arguably, Lewis’ John is the film’s most complex role and he performs it with quiet power.
+Arguably, Lewis’ John is the film’s most complex role and he performs it with a quiet power.
 [Tidbit: Daniel Day-Lewis is married to Rebecca Miller, daughter of Arthur Miller (she directed him in The Ballad of Jack and Rose)].

 6. Gangs of New York (2002)

 In fact, the preparation that went in to play Bill the Butcher was insane, ranking alongside My Left Foot.
 He trained as a butcher and wandered around Rome (the film was shot there) in a 19th century threadbare coat.
 To stay in character he fought strangers and subsequently caught pneumonia.
 All these quests for perfection brought glorious results on screen.
 His body language and cold hard stares are lessons on how to approach a villain character.
-Daniel Day-Lewis makes Bill the Butcher both charming as well as frightening.
+Daniel Day-Lewis makes Bill the Butcher both charming and frightening.